jimthompson5802/MachineLearning/MLProject.md

 The predictive model developed in this work is based on a boosted tree machine learning algorithm.
 The specific implementation used is the **gbm** package from R.
-The model is able to correctly predict 93.8% of the out-of-sample test cases.
+The model correctly predicts 93.8% for the out-of-sample test cases.

 The remainder of this paper describes data preparation for modeling, model training and assessing the model's performance.